 Invitation letters go out 5 months before each Solstice event, approximately in January for Summer Solstice, and in August for Winter Solstice.
 The application window is open for submissions for 1 month.

 We are seeing an increased applicant pool for each Solstice event.
-In the years where we have more teachers than teaching spots, we will rotate some teachers off for that year, and put them back on the following corresponding Solstice (Summer or Winter).
+In the years where more teachers apply than we have teaching spots, we will rotate some teachers off for that year, and put them back on the following corresponding Solstice (Summer or Winter).
 When someone is rotated off one Summer Solstice, then if you apply the following year, you will be back on the schedule for the next Summer event.
 The same protocol applies to Winter Solstice applicants.

-Who chooses the teachers and creates the schedule?
+Who chooses the teachers and does the schedule?

-The 3HO Events Team is currently in charge of administrating the teacher application process and creating the teaching schedule.
-Then our collaborative team (3HO, KRI, IKYTA) meets several times to review, refine, and agree upon who and where everyone is scheduled, and who is not.
-The 3HO Board then approves the final schedule.
+The 3HO/IKYTA team is in charge of the Teacher application process, and making the schedule.
+Then our Collaborative team (3HO staff, 3HO Board, KRI, IKYTA) meets several times to review, refine, and agree upon who and where everyone is scheduled, and who is not.

 We rotate the time of day people are scheduled to teach year-to-year, and we also look at the number of people who attended each teachers' class in previous years to help us schedule them in an appropriate tent space.
 Class audio and visual requirements are also taken into consideration based on tent AV configurations.